Santo Andre Sao Paulo, Brazil Travel Guide

 Formal walking tours specific to Santo André are limited.
 Self-guided exploration of parks, Paço Municipal, and the heritageal commercial center is easily possible.

 Santo André does not feature many specialized transportation methods typically found in major tourist destinations.
-Tour buses, hop-on-hop-off services, boat taxis, water transportation, cable cars, or funiculars do not operate specifically for Santo André.
+Tour buses, hop-on-hop-off services, boat taxis, water transportation, cable cars, or funiculars do not operate especially for Santo André.

 Stay updated, avoid delays.